 How does metabolism affect weight loss?

 Your metabolism turns food into energy.
-A faster metabolism burns more calories, even when you’re not moving.
-It’s key for losing weight.
+A faster metabolism burns more calories while at rest, which is key to losing weight.

 Why is hydration important for weight loss?